 In 1970, the AC was replaced by the BC, with a completely revised front end design that looked more like the “big boys” (Lamborghini and Ferrari) of the times.
 CC’s Perry Shoar looked at the BC and CC Coupes here.
 Along with the new front end, a larger 1608 cc engine was on tap, and that’s what was sent stateside.
 I find this front end to be very handsome, and am torn about which of these two I like more.

-The final version, the CC, arrived in 1973 withe decidedly less attractive front end.
-In compensation, a new larger 1756 cc engine, sourced from the Fiat 132, was no available, with 118 hp on the European version.
+The final version, the CC, arrived in 1973 with a decidedly less attractive front end.
+In compensation, a new larger 1756 cc engine, sourced from the Fiat 132, was now available, with 118 hp on the European version.

 The US versions were much worse, with rather horrific 5 mph bumpers grafted on and the ride height jacked up so that the bumpers were at the required height.
 The de-smogged 1756 cc four was rated at 86 hp in the Coupe and Spider.
 1975 was the last year for the 124 Coupe, and not a good way to bow out, in America, anyway.